-Warren has extensive managerial experience in the banking and payments area of the Reserve Bank of Australia.
+Warren has extensive managerial experience in the banking and payments area of the Reserve Bank of Australia and is currently a Senior Manager in the Payment Settlements Department.
 Warren’s responsibilities have included managing payment system improvement projects with banking industry participants, working with Australian Government agencies on the provision of banking and payment services, and managing the operational area responsible for the Reserve Bank’s financial market settlements.

 In these roles Warren has represented the Reserve Bank on a number of payment industry committees.
 Warren is also experienced in strategic planning, governance and quality assurance processes.

 Warren has been a Director of RBHS since 2008, and is currently the Deputy Chairperson.
 Warren also chairs the Nomination and Remuneration Committee and the Audit Committee.
 Warren holds a Bachelor of Business degree and is a graduate of the Australian Institute of Company Directors.